campbell17/campbell17-v2/journal/draft-unexpected-cure-for-road-rage.md

 - I had to cut that shit out.
 But I liked to speed...
 Therefore I continued speeding.
-But I got caught. an 89 in a 45.
+But I got caught. a 70 in a 50 according to my driving record, but I think the officer was generous.
 Therefore...
 The cop asked me what possible explanation I could have for going that fast.
 I gave him a single word, posed as a question: "immaturity?"